Disease/Disorder

 Definition

-Intensive care unit acquired weakness (ICU-AW) is a spectrum of clinical conditions characterized by weakness due to variable forms of damage to muscles and the peripheral nervous system and includes critical illness polyneuropathy (CIP), critical illness myopathy (CIM) and critical illness polyneuromyopathy (CIPNM).1 CIP is a symmetrical, predominantly distal axonal polyneuropathy that mainly affects limb and respiratory muscles, and rarely the facial muscles.2-4
+Intensive care unit acquired weakness (ICU-AW) is a spectrum of clinical conditions characterized by weakness due to variable forms of damage to muscles and the peripheral nervous system and includes critical illness polyneuropathy (CIP), critical illness myopathy (CIM) and the rarer, overlapping form, critical illness polyneuromyopathy (CIPNM).1 CIP is a symmetrical, predominantly distal axonal polyneuropathy that mainly affects limb and respiratory muscles, and rarely the facial muscles.2,3 CIP and CIM may be hard to distinguish, but differentiation when possible is important as studies have shown that CIP is associated with significantly worse outcomes compared with CIM.4

 Etiology